Proposed National Park Reserve in the South Okanagan-Similkameen

 Will a national park reserve allow access for continued helicopter use and training?

 Parks Canada stands by the commitment to respect provincial permits for helicopter access and training within the proposed park made during previous discussions on a national park reserve proposal in the South Okanagan-Similkameen.
+Currently and until the time where the national park reserve is established, the permitting of local helicopter operations in the area is the responsibility of Government of British Columbia.

 Will area residents have to pay a fee to access their homes by road or to receive guests?